-You can use the Users List to manage your Higher Logic user records.
+You can use the Users List to manage your community site's user records.

-NOTE: Managing user records via this list is primarily meant for clients who are not integrated with an AMS/CRM; integrated clients should manage their user records in that system.
+IMPORTANT: Managing user records on this list page is meant for customers who are not integrated with an AMS/CRM; integration customers should manage their user records in that system.

 - Access the Admin interface.